-A lesser-known delight in the Indian state of Uttar Pradesh, Lucknow is worth a visit.
+Lucknow is a lesser-known delight in the most populous state in India, Uttar Pradesh.
 It’s a significant cultural and artistic hub, and a real highlight for anyone keen on history.
 Lucknow once enjoyed the patronage of the Nawabs, who raised its profile as a centre for dance, music, and culinary arts.
 To this day, it retains its reputation for producing great music, art, and poetry.

 The city follows the wandering Gomti River, and is full of lush green gardens.
 The older part of the city features predominantly British Raj era and Mughal monuments and buildings.
 Perhaps the most popular is the Bara Imambara shrine, built in 1784 in the Mughal style.